 Other non per diem items that are reimbursed if receipts are attached include: taxi, airport shuttle, and internet services.

 Tips on transportation are per diem incidentals, and are not reimbursed separately.
-For a list of expenses considered per diem incidentals, refer to the Incidental Per Diem section (under Section b) of this web page.
+The Incidental Per Diem section on this page lists expenses considered per diem incidentals.

 Travel claims filed in conformity with these regulations shall be considered full compensation for all meals and lodging, including tips, and for minor miscellaneous expenses such as local telephone calls.
 Toll calls may be itemized to claim reimbursement, if College related.
 The person and place called must be identified and a receipt is required.

 Personnel on research or public service assignments may be reimbursed for travel if TMCC Travel Request and Claim procedures are followed.